C-Bone-UCL/DFT-Screen-student/README.md

 DFT Modelling of ML Generated Structures
 =================

+##  UPDATE: Project Finished - vasp-install was removed to free up lfs storage (send me email if this is needed)

 Welcome to the weeklong summer research project!
 I hope this week can give a flavor of what its like to be postgrad researcher (although I myself am figuring things out every day).

 I've made some google colab notebooks to help take you through the week and (hopefully) get some interesting results and new useful skills.